Sir Martin Wood – engineer, philanthropist, and conservationist (1927-2021)

 Chief Executive of Earth Trust, Jayne Manley, commented: “Martin’s love of the environment, his appreciation of the benefits of being close to nature and his desire to make it better for everyone have shaped Earth Trust into what it is today.
 Just as he pioneered in science, he wanted to support innovation in thought and action.
 Alongside this he understood that Earth Trust was a ‘start-up’ charity, bringing with it similar challenges to those faced by small businesses.
 He was much loved by staff, volunteers and visitors and will be missed enormously by all.”

 In 1985, Martin and Audrey co-founded The Oxford Trust, creating Oxfordshire’s first innovation centre for science and technology start-ups.
-Hand-in-hand with business incubation, the trust has always supported young people and encouraged students to consider pursuing careers in STEM.
-The Oxford Trust owns the Oxford Centre for Innovationand opened the new the Wood Centre for Innovation in 2019.
+Hand-in-hand with business incubation, the Trust has always supported young people and encouraged students to consider pursuing careers in STEM.
+The Oxford Trust owns the Oxford Centre for Innovation and opened the new the Wood Centre for Innovation in 2019.
 Together these centres help dozens of young tech companies get a head start.
-Though its Science Oxford programmes it reaches over 20,000 students, 600 teachers and hundreds of families across Oxfordshire and Buckinghamshire annually.
+Through its Science Oxford programmes it reaches over 20,000 students, 600 teachers and hundreds of families across Oxfordshire and Buckinghamshire annually.

 Chief Executive of The Oxford Trust, Steve Burgess, said: “Martin’s passion for innovation and physics cannot be understated.
 Not only through his direct work on superconducting magnets which, via MRI scanners alone, effects millions of lives every year, but also supporting early-stage technology companies at a time when no one else had the vision to do this.
 With Audrey always at his side the duo has made an incredible impact on today’s entrepreneurial landscape and in science education.
 His legacy will be carried forward by The Oxford Trust.”